DocPedia: Unleashing the Power of Large Multimodal Model in the Frequency Domain for Versatile Document Understanding: Experiment

 \textbf{Impact of training in the frequency domain.} One of the significant contributions of our DocPedia lies in utilizing the frequency domain representation of images as the input for the vision encoder.
-In Table~\ref{aba1}, we evaluate our method's performance using image inputs and frequency domain inputs on varying scales.
-For image inputs, three resolution settings were evaluated: 640, 960, and 1,280.
-Given that the backbone Swin~\cite{liu2021swin} downsamples input by a factor of 32, the resultant token counts are 400, 900, and 1,600, respectively.
+In Table~\ref{aba1}, we first evaluate our method's performance using RGB inputs and frequency domain inputs on varying scales.
+For RGB inputs, three resolution settings were evaluated: 640, 960, and 1,280.
+Given that the backbone Swin Transformer~\cite{liu2021swin} downsamples the input image by a factor of 32, the resultant token counts are 400, 900, and 1,600, respectively.
 In experiments with our frequency domain inputs, we tested image resolutions of 1,280, 1,920, and 2,560 for the DCT, resulting in token counts corresponding to the three image-based experimental settings.

 As we can see, with the same number of visual tokens, our DocPedia yields better performance.
 This is attributed to the increased resolution enabling enhanced perception of texture content within images.
-In experiments where the input resolution is constant (1,280 in Table~\ref{aba1}), we observe a slightly enhanced performance with image inputs compared to frequency ones.
+In experiments where the input resolution is consistent (1,280 in Table~\ref{aba1}), we observe a slightly enhanced performance with image inputs compared to frequency ones.
 Note that the number of visual tokens for the latter is only a quarter of that used for the former.
 This is likely because our frequency-based approach retains a limited number of tokens, leading to some information loss.
 However, this constraint simultaneously facilitates the incorporation of higher-resolution inputs, up to 2,560$\times$2,560.
 In Fig.~\ref{fig:reso_aba}, we further compare the responses of DocPedia to the same academic image and instruction under varying input resolutions.
-It is observed that the response becomes accurate when the input resolution reaches 2,560.
+It is observed that the response becomes accurate when input resolution reaches 2,560.

+To further investigate the necessity of frequency learning in enhancing input image resolution, we conducted comparative experiments involving different input processing techniques (RGB Flattening vs. DCT), as outlined in Table~\ref{aba1}.
+Specifically, in the ``RGB Flattening" approach, we initially divided the input image ($H \times W \times 3$) into non-overlapping patches of size $8\times 8 \times 3$ without applying the DCT.
+Subsequently, each patch was directly unfolded into a $1\times 1 \times 192$ vector, forming a resulting cube of size $\frac{H}{8} \times \frac{W}{8} \times 192$, which shares a similar shape with the counterpart in our ``DCT" approach.